Learn how to perform salat prayer in Arabic easily

 tabir during salat prayer

-Now raise your hands to your ears while reciting ‘Allahu Akbar” (Allah is the Greatest).
+Lift your hands up to the level of your ears and proclaim, “Allahu Akbar” (God is the Greatest).

 أَعُوذُ بِاللهِ مِنَ الشَّيْطَانِ الرَّجِيمِ